-Vaping, which was marketed as a means of helping adults trying to quit smoking, has itself now become a health concern no different from the cigarettes the Juul Vape pens were supposed to replace.
-Worse, vaping has become somewhat a right of passage for teenagers, which is highly concerning.
+Vaping devices, also often known as E-Cigarettes, are handheld, battery-operated devices that allow you to inhale vapor into your lungs.
+Vape pens were initially marketed as an alternative and means of helping adults who were trying to quit smoking, but vaping has now become a health issue that is no less concerning than the cigarettes that the Juul Vape pens were supposed to replace.
+Worse, vaping has become more popular among teenagers, which is highly concerning.

-According to a Vital Signs report published by the Centers for Disease Control and Prevention, some 4.9 million high school and middle school students used tobacco in 2018, which represented an increase from 3.6 million in 2017.
+According to a Vital Signs report published by the Centers for Disease Control and Prevention, some 4.9 million high school and middle school students used tobacco in recent years, which represented an increase from 3.6 million in previous years.

 Anyone who suffered injuries or health conditions due to vaping should speak with a Chicago Juul vaping lawyer as soon as possible.

-The increased popularity of Juul Vape pens has brought to fore potential serious health risks of the e-cigarettes, which were once marketed as safer than tobacco cigarettes.
+The increased popularity of Juul Vape pens has brought to light the potentially serious health risks of e-cigarettes, which were once marketed as safer than tobacco cigarettes.

 So much so that the U.S. Food and Drug Administration started regulating e-cigarettes in mid-2016.
 Prior to that, very little was done to provide guidelines on how the product and its associated components were manufactured, marketed, or sold.